hank-ai/darknet/README.md

 > Note there are many other optional modules you may want to add when building OpenCV.
 Run `.\vcpkg.exe search opencv` to see the full list.

 * Optional:  If you have a modern NVIDIA GPU, you can install either CUDA or CUDA+cuDNN at this point.
 If installed, Darknet will use your GPU to speed up image (and video) processing.
-	* Visit https://developer.nvidia.com/cuda-downloads to download and install CUDA.
+	* Visit <https://developer.nvidia.com/cuda-downloads> to download and install CUDA.
-	* Visit https://developer.nvidia.com/rdp/cudnn-download or https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#download-windows to download and install cuDNN.
+	* Visit <https://developer.nvidia.com/rdp/cudnn-download> or <https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#download-windows> to download and install cuDNN.
+	* Once you install CUDA make sure you can run `nvcc` and `nvidia-smi`.
+You may have to modify your `PATH` variable.
 	* If you install CUDA or CUDA+cuDNN at a later time, or you upgrade to a newer version of the NVIDIA software:
 		* You must delete the `CMakeCache.txt` file from your Darknet `build` directory to force CMake to re-find all of the necessary files.
 		* Remember to re-build Darknet.